habilaris/Types-of-FUNCTIONS-and-HOISTING-in-JavaScript/readme.md

 }
 sum4(6,8);
 ```
-There is no stand-alone concept of just "Arrow Function", it's alway "Arrow Function Expression"!
+There is no stand-alone concept of just "Arrow Function", it's always "Arrow Function Expression"!